PharosProtocol/core-v0/src/README.md

 entrust safety of any assets outside of the agreement to depend on safe implementation of the other plugins.
 - It is possible that a module cannot handle an agreement and locks up.
 It is expected that the user / UI does not create an invalid offer / agreement.

+- all *standard* user-facing calls live inside of the bookkeeper
+- ^^ => all *standard* external plugin calls should be bookkeeper only
+- non-standard calls may be implemented in certain plugin types and directly accessible to external users

 ## Outstanding Thoughts and Questions